Stuffed Acorn Squash with Sausage and Rice

 Instructions

 • Cut squash.
 Using a large, sharp knife, cut the squash in half from the stem to the base, using both hands to rock the knife back and forth to cut through if necessary.
 Using a spoon, scoop out the seeds and pulp.
 Place the squash face up on the cutting board.
-If a squash half does not lie flat, slice a small piece off the bottom of the squash to help it lie flat.
+If a squash half does not lie flat, slice a small piece off the bottom to help it lie flat.

 • Roast squash.
 Place squash on the lined cookie sheet, cut side up, and brush with olive oil.
 Sprinkle with the salt and pepper.
 Place in the oven and cook for 45 minutes.